 This post best describes N43/N53 series engines – their complicated engine management, specific nuances in management performance and diagnostics.

-One car with N43 engine got lucky – it happened to get to qualified mechanic.
+One car with the N43 engine got lucky – it happened to get to a qualified mechanic.
 It turned out, that valve seals had lost flexibility, exhaust valves were swimming in oil.
-Oil in large amounts was found also in exhaust.
+Oil in large amounts was found also in the exhaust.

-This time the story about classic of BMW engines.
+This time the story about the classic of BMW engines.

 Yesterday I took the opportunity to join an interesting case: E39 with M54B25 engine and, accordingly, MS43 Siemens control unit.

 I/K/P BUS (9600 bps), D BUS (9600/115.000 bps), BSD (Bit-serial Data Interface) (1200 bps), Lin-bus (9600/19200/20000 bps), DWA-bus (9600 bps)…

 Today I had the chance to be present in a quite interesting case, where several mechanics were not able to find the cause of the problem.
 Read more…

 This time, quite a short entry about the management unit of Siemens MS41.
 In case, if someone will get to work with this DME “grandpa”.
 For DME, only 2 Lambda probes are intended.
 Narrowband.
 With the supply of 12 V for heating.
 In the warm-up phase, heating around 20 %, in performance mode: 70 ..
 100 %.
 Read more…

 People, who want to drive BMW, but at the same time – don’t like to spend a lot of money on fuel, usually choose petrol engines and then install the LPG equipment.

 By the request of the buyer, I checked BMW E87.